Travel Guide Customize Your Trip

 Duration: 3.5 hrs

-The long journey continues of our Thorong La pass and on this day, your trek would be from Manang valley to Yak Kharka.
-Climbing up to the ladder along the north of Marshyandi valley passes you to Yak pastures, farming lands, and beautiful villages.
+The long journey continues on our Thorong La pass, and on this day, your trek will be from Manang Valley to Yak Kharka.
+Climbing up the ladder along the north of Marshyandi Valley passes you to Yak pastures, farming lands, and beautiful villages.
 Observe the Tibetan Plateau there.
 After passing the two small settlements called TankiManang and Ghunsa, you will finally reach Yak Kharka.
-Have lunch at Yak Kharka, and after that, you on the hilltop for acclimatization.
+Have lunch at Yak Kharka, and after that, you will be on the hilltop for acclimatization.

 Overnight at Lodge.